 You’re reading this because you recognize that in order to understand the present – and prepare for the future – you must first comprehend the past.
 At Lander University, we’ll take you on a journey through history and philosophy, guiding you through a rich tapestry of cultures, civilizations, movements and ideas.
-We’ll also connect you with our local parks, museums and civic organizations so that you can practice communicating important historical information to a number of different audiences.
+We’ll also connect you with our local parks, museums and civic organizations so that you can, through internships or volunteer work, practice communicating important historical information to a number of different audiences.

 With a variety of course offerings and knowledgeable, dedicated faculty to guide you along the way, you’ll be able to immerse yourself in the historical events, cultures, religions and ideologies that have made the world what it is today.
 Having a degree or minor in history, philosophy or international studies will make you a well-rounded job candidate or set you up for success in graduate school.